-Frank C. Mayer is a Business Law attorney at Bond, Schoeneck & King whose primary areas of practice include corporate and business law, tax planning for closely-held and public companies, estate planning and estate administration with a concentration in tax-related matters.
+Frank is a business law attorney whose primary areas of practice include corporate and business law, tax planning for closely-held, manufacturing and service businesses, estate planning and estate administration with a concentration in tax-related matters.
 He provides advice on choice of entity decisions, worker classification issues, corporate reorganizations, business succession planning and a variety of other tax issues.
 He has extensive experience in federal and state payroll matters involving taxation, withholding and reporting of income, including the preparation of Forms 941, 941-X, W-2 and W-2c.

-Mr. Mayer also has experience in a wide range of international tax matters, including treaty planning and interpretation as well as Form W-8 withholding tax issues, involving both in-bound and out-bound investments.
-He frequently assists clients with tax matters related to domestic and foreign workers performing services within the U.S. and abroad, including review and interpretation of Totalization Agreements as well as abroad, including executive and employee transfer issues.
+Frank also has experience in a wide range of international tax matters, including treaty planning and interpretation as well as Forms W-8 and 1042-S withholding tax issues, involving both in-bound and out-bound investments.
+He frequently assists clients with immigration related tax matters involving workers performing services within the U.S. and abroad, including review and interpretation of Totalization Agreements as well as executive and employee transfer issues.

-Mr. Mayer's practice encompasses several other areas, including multi-state taxation and not-for-profit tax matters.
-He is also a Certified Public Accountant.
+Frank's practice encompasses several other areas, including multi-state taxation as well as not-for-profit governance and tax matters.
+He is also a certified public accountant.

-Previously, Mr. Mayer practiced tax law with a large national law firm located in Philadelphia, Pennsylvania.
-Before beginning his legal career, Mr. Mayer was employed by a "Big 4" public accounting firm and later a multinational oil company, where his responsibilities included tax planning for domestic and international transactions, financial forecasting, development of business plans and the performance of competitive analysis and business valuation studies.
+Previously, Frank practiced tax law with a large national law firm located in Philadelphia, Pennsylvania.
+Before beginning his legal career, Frank was employed by a "Big 4" public accounting firm and later a multinational oil company, where his responsibilities included tax planning for domestic and international transactions, financial forecasting, development of business plans and the performance of manufacturing based, competitive analysis and business valuation studies.

 - New York State Society of Certified Public Accountants

 - Quoted in "Attorney discusses importance of a business-succession plan," Business Journal News Network, 4/24/17